-For students who want a more engaged and intentional educational environment, living-learning communities are a great opportunity for merging academics and out-of-the-classroom education.
-In the years of research done on the living-learning community model in colleges across the nation, living-learning communities have consistently been shown to improve a student’s educational experience at the institution as a whole.
-Earlham College offers several different living-learning community options for students to be involved in: theme houses, friendship houses, and residence hall communities.
+For students who want a more engaged and intentional educational environment, our living-learning and themed communities are a great opportunity for merging personal interests and passions with both academic learning and out-of-the-classroom education.
+In the years of research conducted on the living-learning community model in colleges across the nation, living-learning communities have consistently been shown to improve a student’s educational experience at the institution as a whole.
+Earlham College offers several different living-learning and themed community options for student involvement.

-The First Year Experience Community is an intentionally designed community for all first year students focused on assisting students in making a successful academic and social transition to Earlham College.
-Structured programs and supplemental staffing help to achieve this goal.
+All first-year students live in a community with an intentionally designed first-year experience program focused on assisting students in making a successful academic and social transition to Earlham College.
+Structured programs, initiatives and supplemental staffing help to achieve this goal.

 Those interested in living in more focused communities have the chance to live in a First-Year Experience community organized around one of the areas below.

 The health & wellness community is a First-Year Experience community located on the third floor of Barrett Hall.
 This community is committed to learning about and living a total wellness lifestyle.
 Focused programming and initiatives, connections to staff in the Wellness Programs and a commitment to a substance-free lifestyle are hallmarks of this community.